-Wayside Technology Group, Inc. and Subsidiaries (the "Company"), resells computer software and hardware developed by others and provide technical services directly to customers in the United States and Canada.
+Wayside Technology Group, Inc. and Subsidiaries (the "Company"), was incorporated in Delaware in 1982.
+The Company distributes software developed by others through resellers indirectly to customers worldwide.
+We also resell computer software and hardware developed by others and provide technical services directly to customers in the United States of America ("USA") and Canada.
 We also operate a sales branch in Europe to serve our customers in this region of the world.
+We offer an extensive line of products from leading publishers of software and tools for virtualization/cloud computing, security, networking, storage & infrastructure management, application lifecycle management and other technically sophisticated domains as well as computer hardware.

 The Company is organized into two reportable operating segments.
-The "Lifeboat Distribution" segment distributes technical software to corporate resellers, value added resellers (VARs), consultants and systems integrators primarily in the United States and Canada.
-The "TechXtend" segment is a value-added reseller of software, hardware and services for corporations, government organizations and academic institutions in the United States and Canada.
+The "Lifeboat Distribution" segment distributes technical software to corporate resellers, value added resellers (VARs), consultants and systems integrators worldwide.
+The "TechXtend" segment is a value-added reseller of software, hardware and services for corporations, government organizations and academic institutions in the USA and Canada.